aome510/hackernews-TUI/README.md

 ## Configuration

-By default, `hackernews-tui` will look for `~/.config/hn-tui.toml` as the configuration file, which can be configured by specifying the path with the `-c` or `--config` option when running the application:
+By default, `hackernews-tui` will look for `~/.config/hn-tui.toml` as the user-defined config file, which can be changed by specifying the `-c` or `--config` option when running the application:

 ```
 hackernews_tui -c ~/.config/hn-tui.toml
 ```

-For further information about the configuration options, please refer to the [example configuration file](https://github.com/aome510/hackernews-TUI/blob/main/examples/hn-tui.toml)
+For further information about the config options, please refer to the [example config file](https://github.com/aome510/hackernews-TUI/blob/main/examples/hn-tui.toml) and the [config documentation](https://github.com/aome510/hackernews-TUI/blob/main/config.md).

 ## Logging